Sunny San Anselmo’s climate, rich history, creek-side location, and strong sense of community make it a wonderful place to visit and live.

 The town began to grow when the San Francisco Theological Seminary relocated its school from San Francisco in 1892.
 Castle-like grand stone-masonry buildings stand like sentinels on the knoll above Ross Valley.
 The hilltop and surrounding grounds are favorites for town residents out for their morning or evening stroll.

 Some of San Anselmo’s many other attractions include the Robson-Harrington House and Park, the Carnegie Library and the American Legion Log Cabin.
-Annual events such as the Art and Wine Festival, Antiques Fair and town-wide antique sale, draw visitors from the surrounding communities and the entire San Francisco Bay Area.

 San Anselmo Chamber of Commerce